Jose-MPM/Notes/Courses/English V/English Topics.md

         * Form:
             - [+]
                 + I, You, We, They, She, He, It + past tense verb (regular -ed or irregular past)
+                    - She passed the english test.
             - [-]
                 + I, You, We, They, She, He, It + did not/didn't + base form of the verb
+                    - I didn't get up[levante] late on this vacation.
             - [?]
                 + Did + I, You, We, They, She, He, It + base form of the verb?
+                    - Did you eat something?
         * Uses:
             1. To ask about and give more details, you need to use the _past simple_.
                 - ‘Great news!
 Jane has had a baby!’
 [PP]